 Online courses in psychology are an excellent way to learn about psychology because most of them let you audit the courses for free.
 Well-known professors and authors conduct these courses, and the content is trustworthy.
 Of the few dozen I’ve audited, here are my top picks:

 - Learning How To Learn: Well, this isn’t exactly a psychology course, but it has some of the best insights into learning and productivity.
 The course mildly touches on some of the most critical insights into how humans learn.
 So you can go through it and the snowball around the key points covered in it.
 I had to mention this because it is one of the best courses on Coursera.
 Period.

 - The neurobiology of Everyday Life: This is another fantastic course for the material it covers.
 If you don’t know how to start studying neuroscience, this is your point of entry.
 It’s easy enough for a layperson to understand and detailed enough for an ex-student to revisit and relearn neurobiology.

 - MIT OpenCourseWare: If you are into prerecorded videos of actual lectures, this is a great option.
 Their courses are quite thorough, and you’ll be well-informed after following their lecture series.

 - Khan Academy: I personally prefer Khan Academy to look for something which is right in between textbooks and lectures.
 Khan Academy has a number of well-prepared thorough explanation videos across hundreds of psychology topics.
 I would recommend those if you are planning to study psychology.
 They also have good written content and practice questions.
 Highly recommended and, in my opinion, a better alternative to study.com (paywalled)

-- Introduction to Psychology: This is a fairly entry-level course you can audit to get started with psychology, especially if you are wondering what you will get to study in psychology.
+- Introduction to Psychology: This is a fairly entry-level course on Coursera you can audit to get started with psychology, especially if you are wondering what the field covers.

 - The brain and space: If you are in awe of how the brain works, this little course has a lot to offer because it teaches you a lot about vision, memory and how the brain creates a map of information.